 Revetment Development | Embankment Repair |

-Tyre bales produce no short-term leachate nor other emissions, they are extremely slowly biodegradable, but the Environment Agency is said to have put on record that tyres do not decompose!
+Tyre bales produce neither short-term leachate nor other emissions; they are extremely slowly biodegradable, but the Environment Agency is said to have put on record that tyres do not decompose!

-Tyre bales have already been used at the River Witham Flood Defence Scheme, and bulk bale stacking has both replaced shingle at Pevensey Beach Flood Defence Scheme, and provided a much more robust defence than just shingle, if storm damage ever erodes the top away !
+Tyre bales have already been used at the River Witham Flood Defence Scheme, and bulk bale stacking has both replaced shingle at the Pevensey Beach Flood Defence Scheme and provided a much more robust defence than just shingle if storm damage ever erodes the top away!

 Tyre Recycling: Tyres Can No longer be Sent to landfill